-Both the B.S. and B.A. in biology with an emphasis in genomics provides students with a strong foundation for medical school, graduate school or a career in forensics, law and public and personal health.
+Both the B.S. and B.A. in biology with an emphasis in genomics will provide students with a strong foundation for medical school, graduate school, or a career in forensics, law, and pubic & personal health.

 Ecology and Environmental Biology

 Ecology and environmental biology is the scientific analysis and study of interactions among organisms and their environment.
-This area of emphasis includes the study of interactions organisms have with each other, other organisms and with abiotic components of their environment.
-Topics of interest include the diversity, distribution, amount (biomass) and number (population) of particular organisms, as well as cooperation and competition between organisms, both within and among ecosystems.
+This area of emphasis includes the study of interactions organisms have with one another, other organisms, and with abiotic components of their environment.
+Topics of interest include the diversity, distribution, amount (biomass), and number (population) of particular organisms, as well as cooperation and competition between organisms, both within and among ecosystems.